Agadmator: Background

 Radić is a resident of Križevci, Croatia, and was introduced to chess at the age of four by his grandfather Anto Krnjić, a FIDE Master.
 He later stopped playing and did not return to chess until he was 17 years old.
-Radić's peak FIDE rating of 2010 was achieved in July 2010, and his current rating is 1961.

 YouTube channel

-Radić originally began his YouTube channel in 2007 while he was working with his father, who had a job as a wedding videographer.
-He posted wedding videos to promote their business.
+Radić created his YouTube channel in 2007 while he was working with his father, who had a job as a wedding videographer, posting wedding videos to promote their business.
 He began posting chess videos in 2016.
-Once his subscriber count surpassed 20,000, he left his job as a graphic designer to focus entirely on his YouTube channel.
-Radić quit his regular job as an assistant to his father's wedding photography business to focus on the channel full time.
+Once he reached 20,000 subscribers, he left his job as a graphic designer for his father's wedding photography business to focus on the channel full-time.

 Almost all of Radić's videos follow the same format: a detailed analysis of one chess game.
 He typically posts new videos on a daily basis and consistently reviews games from big tournaments within 24 hours.
 Many of his reviews of historical games are organized into series; for example, games from the World Chess Championship 1921 match.

-His most popular video is titled "The Greatest Queen Sacrifice in Chess History", which has over 7.1 million views as of November 2022.
+His most popular video, titled "The Greatest Queen Sacrifice in Chess History", has over 7.5 million views as of August 2025.
 In the video, he analyzes a game between Rashid Nezhmetdinov and Oleg Chernikov from 1962.

-Radić also started a podcast called The agadmator Podcast in 2020, which is hosted on his YouTube channel and on other platforms.
-He also has another channel, on which he posts videos of him playing video games.

 On 7 February 2021, he became the first chess content creator to cross the million-subscriber mark.

+In 2020, Radić started a podcast called The agadmator Podcast, which is hosted on his YouTube channel and various other platforms.
+He also has a second channel, "Agadmator's Other Channel", where he plays various video games; namely, Hearthstone and Zelda II: The Adventure of Link.